fkhadra/react-toastify-doc/docs/custom-transition.md

 The toast relies on `react-transition-group` for the enter and exit transition.
 Any transition built with react-transition-group should work!

-## Create a transition from scratch

-I'll use the zoom animation from animate.css.
-Of course, you could create your own animation.
+I'll use the zoom animation from animate.css to build a custom transition

 ![toastify_custom_trans](https://user-images.githubusercontent.com/5574267/31049179-0d52e14c-a62e-11e7-9abd-b0d169a0fadc.gif)